User Guide

 As anticipated in the previous section there are three main elements that the bpack package need to know about fields in order to have a complete description of a binary data structure:

-• the filed size (expressed in baseunits, see Bit vs byte structures), and
+the field size (expressed in baseunits, see Bit vs byte structures), and

 @bpack.descriptor